JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 1 - Please provide a valid email address to use for the sendmail alias required by CSF.
+- 3 - Please provide a valid email address to use. (required for -csf, -sendmail, and -cloudflare)
-- 2 - Please provide a valid domain name.
+- 4 - Please provide a valid domain name.
-- 3 - Please provide a valid port number for the FTP server.
+- 5 - Please provide a valid port number for the FTP server.
-- 4 - Invalid FTP port number.
+- 6 - Invalid FTP port number.
 Please enter a number between 1 and 65535.
-- 5 - The MariaDB password must be at least 8 characters long.
+- 7 - The MariaDB password must be at least 8 characters long.
-- 6 - Please provide a valid port number for the MariaDB server.
+- 8 - Please provide a valid port number for the MariaDB server.
-- 7 - Invalid MariaDB port number.
+- 9 - Invalid MariaDB port number.
 Please enter a number between 1 and 65535.
-- 8 - The MySQL password must be at least 8 characters long.
+- 10 - The MySQL password must be at least 8 characters long.
-- 9 - The MySQL port must be a number.
+- 11 - The MySQL port must be a number.
-- 10 - Invalid MySQL port number.
+- 12 - Invalid MySQL port number.
 Please enter a number between 1 and 65535.
-- 11 - Invalid PHP version.
+- 13 - Invalid PHP version.
 Please enter either 7 (7.4), or 8 (8.1).
-- 13 - The HTTPS port must be a number.
+- 14 - The HTTPS port must be a number.
-- 14 - Invalid HTTPS port number.
+- 15 - Invalid HTTPS port number.
 Please enter a number between 1 and 65535.
-- 15 - The HTTP port must be a number.
+- 16 - The HTTP port must be a number.
-- 16 - Invalid HTTP port number.
+- 17 - Invalid HTTP port number.
 Please enter a number between 1 and 65535.
-- 17 - Invalid hostname.
+- 18 - Invalid hostname.
 Please enter a valid hostname.
-- 18 - An email is needed to register the server aliases.
+- 19 - An email is needed to register the server aliases.
 Please set an email with ' -e your@email.com '
-- 19 - The Sendmail port must be a number.
+- 20 - The Sendmail port must be a number.
-- 20 - Invalid Sendmail port number.
+- 21 - Invalid Sendmail port number.
 Please enter a number between 1 and 65535.
-- 21 - The SSH port must be a number.
+- 22 - The SSH port must be a number.
-- 22 - Invalid SSH port number.
+- 23 - Invalid SSH port number.
 Please enter a number between 1 and 65535.
-- 23 - The Varnish port must be a number.
+- 24 - The Varnish port must be a number.
-- 24 - Invalid Varnish port number.
+- 25 - Invalid Varnish port number.
 Please enter a number between 1 and 65535.
-- 25 - Invalid web root.
+- 26 - Invalid web root.
 Please enter a valid path. (e.g. /var/www/html)
-- 26 - Invalid option(s): ${invalid_option[*]}
+- 27 - Invalid option(s): ${invalid_option[*]}

 #### examples: